gmagannaDevelop/Analyse-Sequences/README.md

 ### Main components

 The repository contains both R and Python code.
 These are the package / virtual environment managers that I use, along with their respective config file.
+Experimentally  I'm adding support for [Julia](https://julialang.org/).

 * Python is managed via [poetry](https://python-poetry.org/).